 Alfred M. Rotondaro, Chairman of the Board of Trustees

-Alfred M. Rotondaro is currently a senior fellow at the Center for American Progress in Washington, D.C. where he concentrates on issues of poverty and race.
+Alfred M. Rotondaro is a former senior fellow at the Center for American Progress in Washington, DC where he concentrated on issues of poverty and race.
 Before joining the Center, he served for 22 years as the executive director of the National Italian American Foundation.
 He has previously been a journalist, university professor, and the executive director of the York County, Pennsylvania anti-poverty agency.
 Fred is a board member of the Washington, DC Urban League, the International Review of African American Art, the National Colonial Farm, the Faith and Public Policy Institute and the Advisory Council of the Arab American Institute.
 Fred earned an undergraduate degree in English and Philosophy from the University of Scranton, a master's degree in English from Creighton University and a doctorate in American studies from New York University.
 He also received an honorary doctorate from Wheeling College

 Palumbo & Cerrell (retired)